Hiring

 How Much Does a Bookkeeping Virtual Assistant Cost?

-Oceans' managed hiring plans are currently presented at $3K–$4K per month for core Starter and Growth plans, with exact fit depending on scope and hiring needs.
-That includes the managed sourcing, vetting, matching, payroll/logistics, coaching, replacement support, and integration layer described on How Oceans hires.
+Oceans Talent's managed hiring plans are currently presented at $3K–$4K per month for core Starter and Growth plans.
+That includes the managed sourcing, vetting, matching, payroll/logistics, coaching, replacement support, and integration layer described on How Oceans Talent hires.

-For broader VA pricing context, see Oceans' guide to how much a virtual assistant costs.
+For broader VA pricing context, see Oceans Talent's guide to how much a virtual assistant costs.

 Bookkeeping VA vs In-House Bookkeeper vs CPA Firm vs Freelancer